sifferman/labs-with-cva6/labs/caching.md

 The implementation should be a fully-associative cache with LRU replacement policy.
 It should have support for any positive integer cache size, meaning that the LRU algorithm will change a bit depending on the specified size.
 For a cache size of 1, there is no LRU logic necessary because only one way can be replaced.
 For a cache size of 2, there should be a single bit specifying which way was least recently accessed, and therefore which way should be replaced.
 For a cache size >2, there should be a doubly-linked-list (DLL) that orders each way from LRU to MRU; every read/write should bump the corresponding way to the MRU of the DLL, and every write should replace the LRU of the DLL.

-The module you need to finish is [`"ucsbece154b_victim_cache.sv"`](https://github.com/sifferman/labs-with-cva6/tree/main/labs/caching/starter/ucsbece154b_victim_cache.sv), found in [`"labs/caching/starter"`](https://github.com/sifferman/labs-with-cva6/tree/main/labs/caching/starter), and should be simulated with ModelSim with `make sim TOOL=modelsim` (or Verilator 5 with `make sim TOOL=verilator` assuming that you have it set up).
-A sample testbench is provided that you may edit as desired.
+The module you need to finish is [`"ucsbece154b_victim_cache.sv"`](https://github.com/sifferman/labs-with-cva6/blob/main/labs/caching/starter/ucsbece154b_victim_cache.sv), found in [`"labs/caching/starter"`](https://github.com/sifferman/labs-with-cva6/tree/main/labs/caching/starter).
+Your job will be to fix all the lines labeled `// TODO`.
+You can simulate your changes with ModelSim using `make sim TOOL=modelsim` (or Verilator 5 using `make sim TOOL=verilator` assuming that you have it set up).
+A [sample testbench](https://github.com/sifferman/labs-with-cva6/blob/main/labs/caching/starter/tb.sv) is provided that you may edit as desired.

 ## Part 2